Aug 15/09just home from wonderful new 18 km trail ride! on part of the Eire Canal

 high school classroom, however, the ugly guy mowing a forest trail is really

-a statement of fashion freedom.
 After all those years of being confined in

 traveling

-to cycle in new locations.
 The 'trail guy' name resulted from numerous people

 telephoning my home and asking if "the trail guy lived there."
 So in